Robust error estimates in weak norms for advection dominated transport problems with rough data: Finite element discretizations

 and using the continuity \eqref{enhance_cont} in the first term of the right hand side and the bound on $\bfbeta'$ in the second we have

 It follows after a Cauchy-Schwarz inequality and an arithmetic-geometric inequality in the right hand side that

-We conclude by applying Gronwall's lemma and the approximation results of \eqref{approx}. \end{proof}\\ For high mesh P\'eclet numbers this estimate is optimal in the $L^\infty(I;L^2(\Omega))$-norm and for low mesh P\'eclet numbers it is optimal in the $L^2(I;H^1(\Omega)$-norm.
-In the latter case the convergence in the $L^2$-norm can be improved under certain assumptions on the time variation of $\bfbeta$, see \cite{Thom97}.
-Note that this estimate does not have exponential growth, however that factor is hidden in the Sobolev norm of the exact solution as we shall see.
+We conclude by applying Gronwall's lemma and the approximation results of \eqref{approx} and \eqref{weakconsit}. \end{proof} For high mesh P\'eclet numbers this estimate is sub optimal optimal with $O(h^{\frac12})$ in the $L^\infty(I;L^2(\Omega))$-norm and for low mesh P\'eclet numbers it is optimal in the $L^2(I;H^1(\Omega))$-norm.
+In the latter case the convergence in the $L^2$-norm can be improved under certain assumptions on the time variation of $\bfbeta$\cite{Thom97}.
+Note that this estimate does not have exponential growth, however in the high P\'eclet case that factor is hidden in the Sobolev norm of the exact solution.
 Combining this convergence result with the regularity result of Theorem \ref{forward_stability} we may prove the following estimate that is fully independent of $\mu$, in the sense that we also control the Sobolev norm in the constant.
-Note however that smoothness of the source term and the initial data is required. \begin{corollary} Let $f \in L^2(I;H^1_0(\Omega))$ and $u_0 \in H^1_0(\Omega)$, let $u$ denote the solution of \eqref{weakmodel} and $u_h$ the solution of \eqref{FEMSYMSTAB} and assume that $\mathrm{Pe}_h>>1$.
+Note however that smoothness of the source term and the initial data is required. \begin{corollary} Let $f \in L^2(I;H^1_0(\Omega))$ and $u_0 \in H^1_0(\Omega)$, let $u$ denote the solution of \eqref{weakmodel} and $u_h$ the solution of \eqref{FEMSYMSTAB},{ with $\gamma>0$} and assume that $\mathrm{Pe}_h>>1$.
 Then

 \end{corollary} \begin{proof} An immediate consequence of the Theorem \ref{convergenceCIP} and Theorem \ref{forward_stability}. \end{proof}